 3. Harmful actions seem to weigh more.

 Many people struggle with unresolved issues as they get older.
-One doesn’t have to be actively dying to want to right their wrongs.
-Feeling a responsibility to atone for sins can happen anytime, dying just adds a level of urgency to it.
+You don’t have to be actively dying to want to right your wrongs.
+Feeling a responsibility to atone for sins or misdeeds can happen at any time, dying just adds a sense of urgency to it.

 Your final days are easier if you’ve done the work before an illness takes hold.
 Resolve mistakes while you have the energy and time to devote to them.